lmcsu/qq-neural-anime-tg/README.md

 ![Example](example.jpg)

 # Running your own bot
-You need to have Node.js and Yarn installed
+You need to have Node.js and NPM installed
-- run `yarn install`
+- run `npm install`
 - copy `config.example.ts` to `config.ts`
 - put your bot's token from BotFather into `config.ts`
-- run `yarn start`
+- run `npm start`

 # Notes
 - Probably the whole thing is going to break soon anyway